 - Avoid undercooked meat and fish.

 There's often no specific medical treatment for viral gastroenteritis.
-Antibiotics aren't effective against viruses, and overusing them can contribute to the development of antibiotic-resistant strains of bacteria.
-Treatment initially consists of self-care measures.
+Antibiotics aren't effective against viruses.
+Treatment first involves self-care measures, such as staying hydrated.

 Lifestyle and home remedies

 To help keep yourself more comfortable and prevent dehydration while you recover, try the following:

 - Let your stomach settle.
 Stop eating solid foods for a few hours.